 Reference material and ECC/CEPT Reports

-You will find existing workspaces (i.e. .sws files) which have been generated as part of some ECC report or CEPT reports activities at the following address www.ecodocdb.dk.
+Existing workspaces (i.e. .sws files) which have been generated as part of some ECC report or CEPT reports activities are available at the following address www.ecodocdb.dk.
 These files are can be opened with the latest SEAMCAT version, with the following restrictions:

 Post processing plugins created in previous versions are not compatible in version 5, as they were moved into Event Processing Plugins